reactive/data-client/docs/rest/guides/optimistic-updates.md

   ...BaseArticleResource,
   partialUpdate: BaseArticleResource.partialUpdate.extend({
     // highlight-start
-    getOptimisticResponse(snap, params, body) {
+    getOptimisticResponse(snap, { id }, body) {
       return {
-        // we absolutely need the primary key here,
+        // we absolutely need the id for primary key here,
-        // but won't be sent in a partial update
+        // but won't be a member of body id,
-        id: params.id,
         ...body,
       };
     },